hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sc_DE_res_tbl.png" width="500">
 </p>

 ### Table of results for significant genes

-Next, we can filter our table for only the significant genes using a p-adjusted threshold of 0.05
+Next, we can filter our table to extract only the significant genes using a p-adjusted threshold of 0.05

 ```r
 # Set thresholds